 One day I was digging through a box of wall warts, trying to find one with the voltage I needed at a high enough current, and with the right output connector.
 Untangling cords and checking labels was taking a while, and I started thinking.
 "If I could use USB Power Delivery, I wouldn't ever have to do this again."
 Since USB PD power supplies can provide a multitude of voltages at sizable currents, all you'd need is a little circuit board that takes the place of a power jack and tells the power supply what your project needs.

-I searched the web, and to my surprise, no such device existed!
+I searched the web, and to my surprise, no such device was available!
 I realized that I would have to create it myself, so I started figuring out the device's requirements.
 It would be a small (<2 in²) circuit board with a USB Type-C connector on one side and a screw terminal block for power output on the other.
-When plugged in, it would negotiate the power for your project.
-Originally I thought it could be configured with a few jumpers, but after reading the relevant parts of the USB Power Delivery standard I decided that a more fine-grained way of setting current would be necessary.
+When plugged in, an on-board microcontroller would negotiate the power for your project.
+Originally I thought it could be configured with a few jumpers, but after reading the relevant parts of the USB Power Delivery standard I realized that a more fine-grained way of setting current would be necessary.
 For safety, the output would have to be controlled by a MOSFET so as to only turn on once negotiation is complete.

 PD Buddy Sink